Koopman-Laboratory/KoopmanLab/README.md

 # parallel: if data parallel is applied
 # high_freq: if high-frequency information complement is applied
 ```
 Once the model is compiled, optimizer setting is required to run your own experiments.
-If you want a more customized setting of optimizer and scheduler, you could use any PyTorch method to create them and assign them to koopman model object, eg. `MLP_KNO_2D.optimizer` and `MLP_KNO_2D.scheduler`.
+If you want a more customized setting of optimizer and scheduler, you could use any PyTorch method to create them and assign them to Koopman neural operator object, eg. `MLP_KNO_2D.optimizer` and `MLP_KNO_2D.scheduler`.
 ``` python
 MLP_KNO_2D.opt_init("Adam", lr = 0.005, step_size=100, gamma=0.5)
 ```